zainkarim/pixi-cli/README.md

 - `--rotate270`: Rotate the image 270 degrees clockwise.
 - `--flip_horiz`: Flip the image horizontally.
 - `--flip_vert`: Flip the image vertically.
-- `--convert format`: Convert the image to the specified format.
+- `--convert FORMAT`: Convert the image to the specified format.

 ## Contributing